LG-Experiment/Scripts/OpenAI in Excel Script/README.md

 5. Copy and paste the code in the Office Script (.ts) file inside your script.
 6. If you'd like to have a button for your script, insert a button.
 If you're not sure how, this video will help: https://youtu.be/djf3tBIYmCw
 7. Enjoy :)

+## Requirements

+ Microsoft 365 Enterprise or Business, OneDrive for Business / SharePoint